ishant-04/Metis/README.md

 # Metis

-**Metis** is a Chrome extension—a browser assistant designed to provide contextual answers using information from all open tabs in your Chrome window.
+**Metis** is a Chrome extension — A browser assistant designed to provide contextual answers using information from all open tabs in your Chrome window.

 ---

 ## 🚀 About

-Metis was initially built during a Hackathon in February 2024, where it won 2nd prize and secured an internship for the creator.
+Built initially during a Hackathon in Feb 2024.
+Won 2nd Prize and bagged my first internship.

 ---

 ## 🛠️ Why Rebuild?

-With new AI browsers and features emerging (like Dia, Arc Max, Brave, etc.), Metis aims to bring similar and even more powerful features to Chrome and Firefox users.
+With New AI browsers and features being released (like Dia, Arc Max, Brave, etc.), wanted to build something for Chrome and Firefox users.
+Something plug and play and easy to use.

 ---

 ## 🎯 Goals

-- Fun and innovative side project
+- Cool side project
 - Add tons of new features
 - Publish on the Chrome Web Store